SatCloP/pyrtlib/docs/source/api.rst

 API Web Services
 ================
 Observations dataset web services which may be used in pyrtlib.
-Available datasets are the Wyoming Upper Air Archive (University of Wyoming) or the ERA5 Reanalysis model data (Copernicus Climate Change Service).
+Available datasets are the Wyoming Upper Air Archive (University of Wyoming), NCEI’s Integrated Radiosonde Archive version 2 or the
+ERA5 Reanalysis model data (Copernicus Climate Change Service).
 See examples to get started to use these services.

 .. autosummary::
     :toctree: generated/

     pyrtlib.apiwebservices.WyomingUpperAir
+    pyrtlib.apiwebservices.IGRAUpperAir
     pyrtlib.apiwebservices.ERA5Reanalysis